 - The Great Cocky Count is one of the largest citizen science surveys of its kind in Australia.
-Community interest is significant this year 750 registered volunteers surveyed 416 sites across the southwest of WA.
-Total volunteer participation likely exceeded 1,200 community members. - The minimum population count for Carnaby's Black-Cockatoo in the Greater Perth-Peel Region was 13,145 (slightly higher than 2016 and 2017 and over twice the average for 2010-15).
-The Greater Perth-Peel Region consists of the Perth-Peel Coastal Plain, which encompasses all of the Perth-Peel metropolitan area along the Swan Coastal Plain, and the Northern Darling Scarp and Plateau, which includes the northern Jarrah-Marri Forest (Table 4). - Most (65%) of the Carnaby's Black-Cockatoos recorded in the Perth-Peel Coastal Plain were associated with the Gnangara pine plantation, north of Perth.
-The large number of Carnaby's Black-Cockatoos (8,072) recorded in roosts associated with the pine plantation is similar to 2016 and 2017.
-In previous years, the pine plantation has supported 28 73% of the Carnaby's Black-Cockatoos recorded in the Perth-Peel Coastal Plain during the non-breeding season, emphasising the importance of pines as both a roosting area and food resource during this period. - A single roost site located east of Yanchep had a count of 6,226 Carnaby's Black-Cockatoos.
-This accounted for half of all of the Carnaby's Black-Cockatoos recorded on the Perth-Peel Coastal Plain, and is the highest single count ever recorded in a Great Cocky Count survey.
-The same site had counts of 4,897 and 3,528 in 2016 and 2017 respectively and has come to be known as the 'mega roost'. - The estimated change in the population of Carnaby's Black-Cockatoo in the Perth-Peel Coastal Plain indicates a decline during the early years of the GCC (2010 2015) with the population being approximately constant since then.
-However, the overall change in the estimated population of Carnaby's Black-Cockatoos on the Perth-Peel Coastal Plain between 2010 and 2018 is a decline of 42%, or an average of 5% per year.
+Community interest is significant this year over 750 registered volunteers surveyed 397 sites across the southwest of WA.
+Total volunteer participation likely exceeded 1,200 community members. - The minimum population count for Carnaby's Black-Cockatoo in the Greater Perth-Peel Region was 13,984 (similar to 2018 and over twice the average for 2010-15).
+The Greater Perth-Peel Region consists of the Perth-Peel Coastal Plain, which encompasses all of the Perth-Peel metropolitan area along the Swan Coastal Plain, and the Northern Darling Scarp and Plateau, which includes the northern Jarrah-Marri Forest (Table 4). - Most (70%) of the Carnaby's Black-Cockatoos recorded in the Perth-Peel Coastal Plain were associated with the Gnangara pine plantation, north of Perth.
+The large number of Carnaby's Black-Cockatoos (9,330) recorded in roosts associated with the pine plantation is similar to the last three years.
+In previous years, the pine plantation has supported 28 73% of the Carnaby's Black-Cockatoos recorded in the Perth-Peel Coastal Plain during the non-breeding season, emphasising the importance of pines as both a roosting area and food resource during this period. - A single roost site located east of Yanchep had a count of 5,145 Carnaby's Black-Cockatoos.
+This accounted for 39% of all of the Carnaby's Black-Cockatoos recorded on the Perth-Peel Coastal Plain, and is the second highest single count ever recorded in a Great Cocky Count survey.
+The same site had counts of 6,226, 4,897 and 3,528 in the last three years and has come to be known as the 'mega roost'. - The estimated change in the population of Carnaby's Black-Cockatoo in the Perth-Peel Coastal Plain indicates a decline during the early years of the GCC (2010 2015) with the population being approximately constant since then.
+However, the overall change in the estimated population of Carnaby's Black-Cockatoos on the Perth-Peel Coastal Plain between 2010 and 2019 is a decline of 35%, or an average of 4% per year.